blankenberg/anvio.org/help/7/programs/anvi-run-hmms/index.md

 - Add the tag `--also-scan-trnas` to basically run <span class="artifact-n">[anvi-scan-trnas](/help/7/programs/anvi-scan-trnas)</span> for you at the same time.
 It's very convientient.
 - Add the tag `--just-do-it` to hide all warnings and questions in case you don't want to deal with those.
 -  There are also parameters that can help speed up the runtime of this program.
-However, be aware of the limits of your system, espeically if running on a SGE.
+However, be aware of the limits of your system, especially if running on a SGE.
 For example, you can increase the number of threads or switch to hmmsearch if you are scanning  a large umber of HMMs.
 For more information on that, check out [here](http://merenlab.org/vignette/#anvi-run-hmms).

 ### See anvi-run-hmms in action